MohamedMamdoouh/Simple-Bank-System/README.md

 ### 🔒 Encrypted Password Storage

 Passwords are securely encrypted using an algorithm that is integrated within the project files.
 The encryption algorithm is implemented as part of the classes in the project to ensure that user passwords remain protected.
 Even if the database is compromised, the passwords are not stored in plain text, increasing the system's security.

+## ✅ Input Validations

+The Simple Bank System includes input validations to ensure data integrity and user security.
+The following validations are applied throughout the system:

+- User inputs such as account details, transaction amounts, and usernames are checked for correct formats and types.
+- Transactions such as deposits, withdrawals, and transfers are validated to ensure the user does not exceed available account balances.
+- Invalid inputs, such as entering special characters or excessively long strings, are rejected to prevent errors or potential security vulnerabilities.

+These measures help maintain a smooth and secure experience for users.

 ## 🚀 Future Features